jsalinaspolo/logcapture/README.md

 # LogCapture

-LogCapture is a testing library for assert logging messages.
+LogCapture is a testing library for asserting logging messages.

 ## How it works